ian-deloach/Prototype/ideas.md

   - ex.
 A knife can penetrate block and cause bleeding that can stack
   - This means debuffs need to be added
 - Choice of artifact / weapon after fights

+## Characters
+- Someone who can change the color of a die